blbadger/blbadger.github.io/julia-sets.md

 	return iterations_till_divergence
 ```
-This will give us an iteration number for each point in 'z_array'.
+This will give us an iteration number for each point in `z_array`.
 What if (1) does not diverge for any given value?
-The final array 'iterations_till_divergence' is initialized with the maximum number of iterations everywhere, such that if this value is not replaced then it remains after the loops, which signifies that the maximum number of iterations performed was not enough to cause the value to diverge.
+The final array `iterations_till_divergence` is initialized with the maximum number of iterations everywhere, such that if this value is not replaced then it remains after the loops, which signifies that the maximum number of iterations performed was not enough to cause the value to diverge.
 Outside all these loops, we return the array of iterations taken.

-Now we can plot the 'iterations_till_divergence' array!
+Now we can plot the `iterations_till_divergence` array!
 It is a list of lists of numbers between 0 and 'max_iterations', so we can assign it to a color map (see [here](https://matplotlib.org/3.2.1/tutorials/colors/colormaps.html) for an explanation of matplotlib color maps).
 Remembering that the Julia set is the border between bounded and unbounded iterates of (1), a cyclical colormap emphasizing intermediate values (ie points that do not diverge quickly but do eventually diverge) is useful.

 ```python
 plt.imshow(julia_set(500, 500, 70), cmap='twilight_shifted')